Muzammilshabbir/muzammilshabbir/README.md

-Hi, I am a Full Stack Web Engineer with over six years of industry expertise in the MERN stack, PHP Laravel, and Python.
+Hi, I am a Full Stack Web Engineer with over 8 years of industry expertise in the MERN stack, PHP Laravel, and Python.
 I am proficient in leveraging AI-powered development tools like Cursor and have experience managing MCP servers for scalable solutions.
 My skills include:

 - ✅Backend: Node.js/Express.js/Nest.js, Python, PHP/Laravel;